Practice Areas

 A sole proprietorship is taxed the same as an LLC, but does not have any limited liability, meaning that the owner is personally responsible for all debts and liabilities of the company.
 A sole proprietorship has no formal filing requirements.

 While not required for formation, it is often advisable to put an "operating agreement" in place for your LLC, as a means of clearly defining the roles of your members and discouraging future disputes that distract from business.
 Noncompete and nondisclosure agreements for your members or withdrawing members are also something to consider and sometimes, essential.
-Seeking legal guidance in these types of documents will help your business start on the right track so that you can focus on operations and productivity.
-In the course of business transactions and dealings, disputes will inevitably arise.
-We are equipped to handle various corporate and business-related disputes, including:
+Seeking legal guidance from an experienced business lawyer in Dallas for these types of documents will help your business start on the right track so that you can focus on operations and productivity.

 We providing our clients with superior legal services in a cost-effective and efficient manner.
 Because we understand the expense of litigation, we do our very best to resolve as many cases as possible outside of the courtroom.